pradeepkmrsingh/b2b-customer-management/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.2.

+A b2b customer management web application which can be used to track all the products purchased by a customer and to find out the statistics about the products i.e the products which were purchased in high demand in any time of year

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.